Restructuring and insolvency in Norway: overview

 Objective.
 Insolvency proceedings (konkurs) (that is bankruptcy proceedings) are governed by the Bankruptcy Act 1984 no. 58 and the Debt Recovery Act 1984 no. 59 (Dekningsloven).
 The objective of insolvency proceedings is to liquidate the debtor's assets for the benefit of its creditors, and distribute the proceedings among the creditors according the order of repayment rules (see Question 2).

 Initiation.
 Both the debtor and the debtor's creditors can file for insolvency proceedings provided that the debtor is insolvent (see below, Substantive tests).
-If the debtor is a company which is insolvent, the board of directors have a duty to file for debt settlement or insolvency proceedings (see Question 9, Directors).
+If the debtor is a company that is insolvent, the board of directors have a duty to file for debt settlement or insolvency proceedings (see Question 9, Directors).

 If the court decides to commence insolvency proceedings, it will immediately notify: